 AI Summary Series

-At the moment, the courses covered are:
+At the moment, the following courses are covered:

 - CS336 Series: Language Modeling from Scratch by Prof. Percy Liang and the Stanford CS336 team.